HOS and the Medicare Star Ratings

 The 2017 Medicare Part C Star Ratings will be used by CMS as the basis for quality bonus payments in the MA program in the 2018 quality bonus payment year.
 For the 2018 quality bonus payments, two HOS data sets will be used to obtain the measures.
 The HOS 2013-2015 Cohort 16 Merged Baseline and Follow Up data set is used for the two functional health measures, and the combined HOS 2015 Cohort 18 Baseline and 2015 Cohort 16 Follow Up data set is used for the two 2015 HEDIS Effectiveness of Care measures (see green highlighted text in the Timeline Table below).

 The 2018 Medicare Part C Star Ratings will be used by CMS as the basis for quality bonus payments in the MA program in the 2019 quality bonus payment year.
 For the 2019 quality bonus payments, two HOS data sets will be used to obtain the measures.
-The HOS 2014-2016 Cohort 17 Merged Baseline and Follow Up data set will be used for the two functional health measures, and the combined HOS 2016 Cohort 19 Baseline and 2016 Cohort 17 Follow Up data set will be used for the two 2016 HEDIS Effectiveness of Care measures (see yellow highlighted text in the Timeline Table below).
+The HOS 2014-2016 Cohort 17 Merged Baseline and Follow Up data set will be used for the two functional health measures, and the combined HOS 2016 Cohort 19 Baseline and 2016 Cohort 17 Follow Up data set will be used for the three 2016 HEDIS Effectiveness of Care measures (see yellow highlighted text in the Timeline Table below).